natalieyuenys/Stock-Analysis/Regression_Price_Sensitivity/README.md

 Opportunity:
--Invest in low-sensitivity stocks when rising rates
+- Invest in low-sensitivity stocks when rising rates

 Intersting insights
 - Financial sector seem to have adapted to the "Higher-for-longer" interst rate environment